skrishnakumar12/shankarkrish.github.io/README.md

 # shankarkrish.github.io

 Hi everyone!
-This is Shankar.
-Learn a little bit about me by visiting my webpage at shankarkrish.io.
+My name is Shankar Krishnakumar.
+If you want to learn a little bit about me, visit my webpage at shankarkrish.io.